blender-visual-investigation/knowledge-base/docs/3D/3-core-paradigms.md

 <PolyVsNurbsInteractive />

+<div style={{marginBottom: '30px'}}></div>

-If we play around with the element above, a critical tradeoff emerges.
+>If we play around with the element above and switch between modeling modes in the right N-Panel, the critical tradeoff emerges.
 NURBS surfaces achieve smooth curves with significantly fewer control points than polygonal modeling requires.
-Polygons approximate smoothness through subdivision—a recursive technique dividing faces to create finer geometry—but this increases face count exponentially, making the mesh computationally heavier.
+Polygons approximate smoothness through subdivision.
+This is a recursive technique dividing faces to create finer geometry.
+However, this increases face count exponentially, making the mesh computationally heavier.
 This explains why NURBS excels at smooth, precision-defined surfaces, while polygonal subdivision offers you direct control over mesh density and structure.

 ### The "Smoothness" Solution: Subdivision Surfaces (SubD)